 It can be tricky to find a plant that thrives in a small bathroom, due to low light and high humidity.
-But here’s your introduction to a few plant friends that will be a great fit for your walk-in bathroom.
+However, here’s your introduction to a few plant friends that will be a great fit for your bathroom.

-Spider plants are known for growing rather quickly, and have NASA’s seal of approval.
+Our first entry of a plant to suit your small bathroom is the spider plant.
+Spider plants are known for growing rather quickly, and even have NASA’s seal of approval.
 The research that NASA conducted showed that spider plants can remove up to 90 percent of the toxins from the air in your bathroom in just two days.

 If you’re prone to allergies, this is an excellent way of clearing the air.
 This plant is best kept near a window.
-Additionally, try and avoid placing the plant on a radiator as it will lose its hydration.
+Additionally, It’s best to avoid placing the plant on a radiator as it will lose its hydration.

-This plant is a popular choice to help reduce the humidity in the room.
+This pretty plant is perfect for your small bathroom, and is a popular choice to help reduce the humidity in the room.
 Furthermore, the Dracaena plant also reduces dust and regulates the humidity in your home by releasing moisture.

 Did you know that research has shown that indoor air can be 12 times more polluted than the air outside in some areas?